 Major employer loses are reported to the Georgia Department of Labor (GDOL) for listing in the Business Layoff & Closure listing directory.
-Since 2005, there have been 5,175 job losses reported to GDOL (Figure E-5).
-It is important to note that these represent only
+It is important to note that these represent only major employers which are required to report closures by federal labor law requirements.
+It does not include employers that are not required to report, or jobs impacted by major employer closures, such as suppliers.